Luis Garcia Player Props: Nationals vs. Reds

-On Tuesday, Luis Garcia (.225 slugging percentage in past 10 games, with zero homers) and the Washington Nationals face the Cincinnati Reds, whose starting pitcher will be Brett Kennedy.
-First pitch is at 11:05 AM ET.
+On Wednesday, Luis Garcia (batting .195 in his past 10 games) and the Washington Nationals face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Reds.
+He had a hitless showing in his most recent game (0-for-5) against the Reds.

 Luis Garcia Game Info & Props vs. the Reds